xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 ### Requirements
 * Two different network interfaces.
 * Two different switches.
-* Multiple targets per LUN on your storage unit.
+* Multiple targets per <abbr title="Logical Unit Number">LUN</abbr> on your storage unit.
 * iSCSI target ports are operating in portal mode.

 :::info
 If the storage vendor recommends using Jumbo Frames, you will need to implement them.

-Since each architecture is unique, feel free to check with the storage vendor if it’s possible to stay with an MTU of 1500 (e.g., using storage dedicated PIF at 10Gb/s or 25Gb/s).
+Since each architecture is unique, feel free to check with the storage vendor if it’s possible to stay with an MTU of 1500 (e.g., using storage dedicated <abbr title="Physical Interface">PIF</abbr> at 10Gb/s or 25Gb/s).
 :::

 :::warning